dolljong/DJDG/README.md

 Site : <a href=http://www.gumifo.org/djdg/manual target=_blank>http://www.gumifo.org/djdg/manual</a>

+# Down load

-# install
+# Install
-copy djdg folder under autocad folder where is ACAD.EXE copy blocks folder  under autocad folder where is ACAD.EXE copy support folder to under autocad folder where is ACAD.EXE
+1. Copy djdg folder under autocad folder where is ACAD.EXE
+2. Copy blocks folder  under autocad folder where is ACAD.EXE
+3. Copy support folder to under autocad folder where is ACAD.EXE
+4. Run AutoCAD
+5. Command menuload
+6. Select djdg.cuix at support 3.
+7. You can find the DJDG menu on menubar. if you can't find menubar then command menubar and select 1.